zuozhenggh/learning-library/developer-library/rest-services-for-adb/rest_services_for_adb/rest_services_for_adb.md

     ![](../images/SDW-14.png)

+**Loading Data**

-4. In either login method, we end up on the overview page.
+1. In either login method, we end up on the overview page.
 Now click the SQL tile.

     ![](../images/SDW-15.png)

-**Loading Data**

-1. We are now ready to load data into the database.
+2. We are now ready to load data into the database.
+If this is your first time accessing the SQL Worksheet, you will be presented with a guided tour.
+Complete the tour or click the X in any tour popup window to quit the tour.
 For this task, we will use the Data Loading tab in the SQL Worksheet.

     ![](../images/SDW-16.png)

-2. Start by clicking the Data Loading area; the center of the gray dotted-line box.
+3. Start by clicking the Data Loading area; the center of the gray dotted-line box.

     ![](../images/SDW-17.png)

-3. The Upload Data into New Table model will appear.
+4. The Upload Data into New Table model will appear.

     ![](../images/SDW-18.png)

-4. We are going to use some sample data to load data into the database and create a table at the same time.
+5. We are going to use some sample data to load data into the database and create a table at the same time.
 Start by downloading this file

     **(right-click and download the file with the following link)**

     [May 2018 Earthquakes](https://objectstorage.us-ashburn-1.oraclecloud.com/p/tKIZjBqerdxe-PkpUv5cELZaMRcUIYu1LVe2EqPez8A5of0XTih2eLdVGGV0t1on/n/c4u03/b/developer-library/o/may2018.csv)

-5. Once on your desktop, drag the file into the Upload Data into New Table model.
+6. Once on your desktop, drag the file into the Upload Data into New Table model.
 You can also click the Select Files button and find where you downloaded it via your operating system's file browser.

     ![](../images/SDW-19.png)

-6. The model will then give you a preview of what the data will look like in an Oracle table.
+7. The model will then give you a preview of what the data will look like in an Oracle table.
 Go ahead and click the Next button on the bottom right of the modal.

     ![](../images/SDW-20.png)